 Cinque Terre

 Everyone knows Cinque Terre, these fantastic five villages up to the rocks with its colored old fisherman houses and wine terraces all around.
-The Five Lands consist of the villages of Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso.
+The Five Lands consist of the villages of Riomaggiore, Manarola, Corniglia, Vernazza, and Monterosso.
 They are part of the Cinque Terre National Park and a UNESCO World Heritage Site.
-No cars are admitted and the best way to visit them is by train, boat or hiking along coastal tracks.
+No cars are admitted; the best way to visit them is by train, boat, or hiking along coastal tracks.

 Portofino